poseidon-framework/poseidon-framework.github.io/trident_guide_archive/trident_guide_1.7.0.0_to_2.0.0.0.md

 3. All source genotype data is then read and recoded in terms of the two chosen consensus alleles.
 This will make sure that source data with flipped reference and alternative allele gets correctly merged in.
 4. SNP IDs, as part of PLINK `.bim` and `.vcf` files are checked across the source files.
 If all SNP IDs for a given SNP are missing, then the result will also be missing.
 If there is only one SNP ID present in some or all source packages, that ID gets forwarded to the output.
 In the (unusual) case that there are multiple different non-missing SNP IDs (of the form "rs" followed by a number), then a debug warning is output (which gets printed to the screen when `--debug` is selected), and simply the first value is chosen to be output into the forged `.bim` file.
 We decided not to throw an error in that case, because we consider the physical position of the SNP (specified by Chromosome and position) to be definitive, and the SNP ID to be of secondary importance.
 5. Genetic positions, as part of PLINK `.bim` files are checked in a similar manner, with "0.0" being interpreted as missing.

-#### Strand flips

-By default, if incongruent pairs of SNPs are found, an error is thrown, with a message reporting the offending SNPs in all involved packages.
-The `--strandCheck` option allows trident to detect and automatically correct strand flips.
-Even with `--strandCheck` on there may be cases of pairs that are still un-mergeable, such as A/T and A/G. `--skipIncongruentSNPs` allows to remove any such SNPs from the output.

 ### Treatment of the `.janno` file while merging